dpwiese/personal-website/content/posts/makefile-checklists.md

 # Checklist Source

-The checklist source is exceedingly simple and not valuable enough to share here.
-It's a 3-column flexbox layout with minimal CSS.
+The checklist source can be found at [github.com/dpwiese/checklists](https://github.com/dpwiese/checklists).

 # Summary